wallarm/product-documentation/include/waf/installation/connect-waf-and-cloud-4.6.md

-The Wallarm node interacts with the Wallarm Cloud.
-To connect the filtering node to the Cloud, you need to provide access of the node to the Wallarm Cloud API.
+The Wallarm filtering node interacts with the Wallarm Cloud.
+When connecting the filtering node to the Cloud, you can achieve the following:

+* Provide filtering node with the access to the Wallarm Console's API.
+* See the node in the Wallarm Console UI.
+* Set the node name, under which it will be displayed in the Wallarm Console UI.
+* Put the node into the appropriate **node group** (used to logically organize nodes in UI).

 This can be done using one of the tokens:

 * [API token][api-token] with `Deploy` role - use this token when:

-    * The Wallarm node will scale in your infrastructure, while the number of groups is not known in advance (groups will be constantly added/removed).
+    * The Wallarm node will scale in your infrastructure, while the number of node groups is not known in advance (node groups will be constantly added/removed).
     * You need to control the lifecycle of the token (you can specify the expiration date of API tokens).

-* [Node token][node-token] - use this token when you do not plan to automatically scale the node (for example, DEB/ RPM), or if you know in advance what groups of nodes will be and you can create them manually via **Nodes** → **Create node**.
+* [Node token][node-token] - use this token when:

+    * You do not plan to automatically scale the node (for example, DEB/ RPM).
+    * You know in advance what node groups will be presented.
+Use **Nodes** → **Create node** to create and name the node group, then use group's token for every node you want to include.

+    ![!API tokens vs node tokens][img-grouped-nodes]

 To connect the filtering node to the Cloud: